mramshaw/radix-trie/README.md

 Note that a __radix tree__ is a space-optimized [trie](https://en.wikipedia.org/wiki/Trie).

+According to the article cited above, tries were first suggested in 1959 by a Frenchman named René de la Briandais (`tri` is French for `sort`).
+According to Donald Knuth’s research in The Art of Computer Programming:

+> Trie memory for computer searching was first recommended by René de la Briandais.
+> He pointed out that we can save memory space at the expense of running time if we
+> use a linked list for each node vector, since most of the entries in the vectors
+> tend to be empty.

+[Note that this is not the approach being followed here.]

-More particularly, this seems to be a __Patricia tree__ - which I believe is the binary form.
+More particularly, this seems to be a __Patricia trie__ - which I believe is the binary form.

 ![Patricia_trie](https://upload.wikimedia.org/wikipedia/commons/a/ae/Patricia_trie.svg)